Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [9] And call no one your father on the earth; for One is your Father, who is in heaven.

-Comments Matthew 23:9 The Father discussed in this portion of Scripture is not about the father of the human body.
-The Father of the soul, this passage is calling the Father of your soul, not of the physical body.
+Comments Matthew 23:9 The Father discussed in this portion of Scripture is not about the father of the human body but the Father of the soul; this passage refers to the Father of your soul, not of the physical body.
 Because the soul comes from the Father, He is the Father of your soul.

 [10] Neither be called masters, for One is your master, the Christ.